 I’ve visited our ‘neighbors to the north’ every year now for the last several years and what’s not to like?
 Toronto feels like Chicago in many ways.
 Montreal is one of my favorite cities in the world.
 I love the quaint charm of Nova Scotia and really want to get back there.
 Vancouver has a stunning backdrop of mountains and sea.
 A couple years ago I was in Edmonton, Alberta in the summer, but now I’m going back for some of this:

-Marmot Basin, in Jasper, is celebrating its 50th anniversary and they are throwing their big Jasper in January Festival for the 25th year in a row with snow sculpting, skating, a winter pentathlon, live music, wine tastings, and even a polar bear dip (that I will NOT be participating in)!
+Marmot Basin, in Jasper, recently celebrated its 50th anniversary.
+They throw a big party each winter called the Jasper in January Festival with snow sculpting, skating, a winter pentathlon, live music, wine tastings, and even a polar bear dip (that I did NOT participate in)!

 I’m sure you’ve heard of Whistler and Banff, but if you haven’t heard of Marmot Basin yet, I’ll be sharing lots of goodies with you!
 Renowned as one of the least crowded ski areas of its kind in North America, Marmot Basin will be taking its celebrations and anniversary events to the slopes, remembering the last fifty years of mountain magic.

 The city of Jasper has always retained its unpretentious and authentic feel as a former railway town that just happens to be set smack in the middle of some of the world’s most gorgeous protected wilderness.
 This is no fabricated ski town.